 - Serve, garnished with toppings of your choice:

-- To make the polenta croutons, slice store-bought polenta (the kind that comes in a log) and dice into 1/2-inch cubes.
+- To make the polenta croutons, slice store-bought polenta (the type that comes in a log) and dice into ½-inch cubes.
 Toss with cornstarch and salt.
 Fry in butter in a small skillet, turning until all sides are crispy and lightly browned.

-- To make toasted sage leaves, heat butter in a small skillet.
+- To make toasted sage leaves, heat oil in a small skillet.
 Add leaves and toast until they turn very dark green and become crisp.
 Remove and drain on a rack.

-- Garnish soup bowls with sage leaves and polenta croutons.
+- Garnish soup bowls with sage leaves and/or polenta croutons.
 Serve immediately.

-This month I participated in a collaboration with other Canadian food bloggers through the Canadian Food Creatives.
-The theme was ‘Soups and Stews: Warm Comforting Dishes for the Impending Winter Months” chosen by our host Diana of 365 Days of Easy Recipes.
-Check out the links below to see everyone else’s creations! #cdnfoodcreatives
+I recently participated in a collaboration with other Canadian food bloggers through the Canadian Food Creatives.
+The theme was ‘Soups and Stews: Warm Comforting Dishes for the Impending Winter Months" chosen by our host Diana of 365 Days of Easy Recipes.
+Check out the links below to see everyone else’s creations!